HomagGroup/Blazor3D/Readme.md

 ## Overview
 This repository contains examples of using the Blazor3D Viewercomponent in the [ASP.NET Core Blazor](https://docs.microsoft.com/en-us/aspnet/core/blazor/) applications.

-[comment]: <> If you want to find more tutorials, API Reference Guide etc., please, visit project webpage at [https://blazor3d.com](https://blazor3d.com) (for now it's on pause)
+If you want to find more tutorials, API Reference Guide etc., please, visit project webpage at [https://blazor3d.com](https://blazor3d.com) (for now it's on pause)

-[comment]: <> Live preview of these examples WebAsm versionj you can see at  [https://simutaroman.github.io/Blazor3D/](https://simutaroman.github.io/Blazor3D/)
+Live preview of these examples WebAsm versionj you can see at  [https://simutaroman.github.io/Blazor3D/](https://simutaroman.github.io/Blazor3D/)

 ## Installing